Education Honours - Frequently Asked Questions

 All details regarding Human Ethics can be found on the University's Human Ethics website.
 You should make sure you are familiar with this site before starting the ethics process.

-It is expected that all grades for semester 1, 2014 will be released to student on or around July 14, 2014.
+All grades for semester 1, 2015 will be released to students on July 14, 2015.
 Following this date, students will be allocated to honours supervisors and will be informed of their acceptance shortly thereafter.

 Your report is not a thesis in the traditional sense but rather a document that resembles an academic journal paper.
 While its unlikely that any two reports will be identical, you will be provided with clear details of the expectations of this in the unit outline for Education Honours Dissertation (EDUF4021).
 You will be guided by some extent by your disciplinary backgrounds but a suggested structure will be provided for you.